alankrantas/circuitpython_experiments/speed_comparison.md

 This was originally written to display Conway's Game of Life on a 128x64 SSD1306 OLED module.
 So I have to use bytearray to save memory.

+It requires a lot of iteration.
+All data are integer.

 * D1 mini (160 MHz): 1032~1034 ms
 * ESP32-Pico-Kit (240 MHz): 561~564 ms
 * RPi Pico (MicroPython): 739~742 ms